vircadia/vircadia-docs-sphinx/docs/source/create/avatars/avatar-standards.md

 ### Avatar Thumbnails

-The Avatar App will look for a thumbnail that has a .jpg extension and has the otherwise same URL to your avatar.
+The Avatar app will look for a thumbnail with the same URL as your avatar but a .jpg extension.
 For example, if your avatar is hosted on `http://vircadia.dev/avatar.fbx`, then it will look for a thumbnail on `http://vircadia.dev/avatar.jpg`.

 **See Also**